jeevster/implicit-md/README.md

+STATUS as of 4-28:
+Have multiprocess code up and running - extremely slow due to high overhead of spawning processes at every iteration.
+Pretty much constant time wrt number of particles
+Next steps:
+* Verify correctness of multiprocessing code
+* See if gradients/ML works with multithreading - SR
+* Same for multiprocess (figure out that gradient detach thing we did in the multiprocessing/reduce.py) -SR
+* Parallelize the entire simulation, not just apply forces, so that we only spawn processes once
+* Start writing

 STATUS as of 4-18:

 Have a running implementation of parallel NN code, but very slow (even with 1 thread) and possibly incorrect - most of the time is being spent in the backward pass function of the neural network force computation